robertavaltorta/robertavaltorta.github.io/content/projects/gender stereotypes/index.md

 author: [""]
 summary: "Commercials constitute one of the main elements of the social pressure associated with stereotyped views of the world.
 Adopting the content analysis approach, this project examines gender-stereotypical representations in Italian television advertising aimed at adults and children."
 cover:
-    image: "television.jpg"
+    image: "gender.jpg"
-    alt: "Close-up of a hand holding a remote control with a television in the background"
+    alt: "Sticker featuring a computer with the phrase 'binary is for computers'"
     relative: false
 showToc: false
 disableAnchoredHeadings: true